Čedomir Antić: Progressive Club

 In July 2007 Čedomir Antić founded the Progressive Club (Napredni Klub, NK), a political NGO which continues conservative and modernist traditions of the 19th century Serbian Progressive Party..
-NK regularly publishes annual reports about the Political rights of Serbs in the region (Izveštaj o političkim pravima srpskog naroda u regionu), and has published several influential documents and platforsm regarding social and political reform in Serbia.
+NK regularly publishes annual reports about the Political rights of Serbs in the region (Izveštaj o političkim pravima srpskog naroda u regionu), and has published several influential documents and platforms regarding social and political reform in Serbia.

 Čedomir Antić has been the youngest member of the Crown Council of H.R.H.
 Prince Alexander II of Serbia since 2002.